panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2021-01-06-PMC/2021-01-06-PMC_Summary.md

 Rudolf reported that the EOSC Association hold its [General Assembly 17/12/2020](https://www.eoscsecretariat.eu/news-opinion/european-open-science-cloud-takes-step-forward-new-association) and that now has a president and 8 directors elected, with a full-time General Secretary to be hired.

-Fees were decided, with the aim of raising 1.5M€ to ensure that the association has an operation budget and can build up a little bit of reserves as required by Beldium law.
+Fees were decided, with the aim of raising 1.5M€ to ensure that the association has an operation budget and can build up a little bit of reserves as required by Belgium law.
 The fees are:
 * for the 142 members 10k€ / year
 * for the 49 observers 2k€ / year